Opposition claims victory as Ivory Coast counts votes - RFI

 Abidjan (AFP)

-Ivory Coast's main opposition party on Sunday claimed victory in legislative elections in the West African nation, alleging that preliminary results were riddled with irregularities.
+Ivory Coast's main opposition party on Sunday claimed victory in a legislative election in the West African nation, alleging that preliminary results were riddled with irregularities.

-"Our concern is that the results may be manipulated," said Koffi of the centre-right Ivory Coast Democratic Party (PDCI), warning the government against "any attempt to falsify" them.

-Saturday's elections were a key test of stability four months after the violence before and after a presidential vote claimed 87 lives in the former French colony.
+Saturday's vote was a key test of stability four months after violence around a disputed presidential poll claimed 87 lives in the former French colony.

+"Our concern is that the results may be manipulated," Koffi said at a press conference, warning the government against "any attempt to falsify" them.

+By mid-afternoon the CEI had announced around one-third of the results, but not enough to indicate clear trends.

+The opposition had boycotted the October presidential election, in which the incumbent Alassane Ouattara, 79, won a controversial third term with more than 94 percent of the vote.

-Koffi alleged attempts to reverse results in several large cities including the political capital Yamassoukrou, the coastal resort of Grand-Bassam, and key districts of Abidjan.
+Koffi alleged there were attempts to reverse results from Saturday's vote in several large cities including the political capital Yamassoukrou, the coastal resort of Grand-Bassam, and key districts of Abidjan.

 Turnout had been a mere 20 percent, he added, citing "fear of violence".